riccardomerenda/ml_fundamentals_studio/README.md

 - **Polynomial Regression**: Visualizing the bias-variance tradeoff
 - **Regularization**: L2 regularization to combat overfitting
 - **Logistic Regression**: Implementation with gradient descent for classification tasks
+- **Neural Networks**: Implementation from scratch with forward propagation
+- **Decision Trees**: Implementation with information gain and entropy calculations
+- **Tree Ensembles**: Random Forests and XGBoost implementations

 Each implementation includes detailed visualization tools to demonstrate important ML concepts like learning rates, convergence, overfitting/underfitting, and the effects of regularization.